User Guide

 If the chart type is set to top 5 or top 10, you can choose to only lookup entries from a certain block here.
 If the type is set to search, this will become a textbox for you to perform the search.

-Settings Tab Overiew
+Settings Tab Overview

 There are multiple sub tabs to the Settings page.
 Some settings are pretty self-explanatory, but we'll cover some of the more confusing ones that might need a little more explaining.